Corvus991/game-saves-folder-backup-tool/README.md

 Marvel's Spider-Man Remastered or Batman: Arkham Knight.

-This tool works for Windows, Linux and MacOs!
+This tool is available for Windows, Linux and MacOs!